gbtami/pychess-variants/static/docs/chak.md

 ### Quetzal (Q)
 ![Quetzal range](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/QuetzalRange.png)
-The Quetzal is a tricky piece; it is similar to the Chess queen in that it can move any number of squares in any direction (orthogonally or diagonally)… *However*, it needs to jump over an intervening piece first to do so.
-For those familiar with Janggi, this is similar to the cannon in that game, but with the addition of diagonal movement.
+The Quetzal is a tricky piece; it is similar to the Chess queen in that it can move any number of squares in any direction (orthogonally or diagonally)… *However*, it needs to hop over an intervening piece first to do so.
+For those familiar with Janggi, this is similar to the cannon in that game, but with the addition of diagonal movement and without the restrictions of being unable to interact with another cannon.

 The Quetzal is the second most powerful piece in Chak, but loses value significantly in the endgame.
 ![Quetzal example](https://github.com/gbtami/pychess-variants/blob/master/static/images/ChakGuide/QuetzalLegal.png)